ietf-wg-cellar/ebml-specification/specification.markdown

 # EBML Element Types

-`EBML Element` are defined by an `EBML Schema` which MUST declare one of the follow `EBML Element Types` for each `EBML Element`.
+`EBML Elements` are defined by an `EBML Schema` which MUST declare one of the following `EBML Element Types` for each `EBML Element`.
 An `EBML Element Type` defines a concept of storing data within an `EBML Element` that describes such characteristics as length, endianness, and definition.

 `EBML Elements` which are defined as a `Signed Integer Element`, `Unsigned Integer Element`, `Float Element`, or `Date Element` use big endian storage.